-Contaminants such as salt, oil, exhaust fumes, chemicals, dust and sand will reduce the effectiveness of the insulation and the life of the windings.
+Contaminants such as salt, oil, exhaust fumes, chemicals, dust and sand will reduce the effectiveness of the insulation and lead to premature failure of the windings.
 Consider using air filters and an enclosure to protect the generator.

 6.4 Air Filters